riplaboratory/Kanaloa/SoftwareInstallation/GitKraken/readme.md

    1. Ubuntu 16.04 ([instructions here](https://github.com/riplaboratory/Kanaloa/tree/master/SoftwareInstallation/Ubuntu)).

 ## Installation instructions
 Official installation instructions can be found [at this link](https://support.gitkraken.com/how-to-install).
+Our instructions are a more concise version of the official ones.

-   1. Open a new terminal window, and install using:
+First, open a new terminal window, and download and install GitKraken using:

 ```
 wget https://release.gitkraken.com/linux/gitkraken-amd64.deb
 sudo dpkg -i gitkraken-amd64.deb
 ```

-## Test your installation

-  1. Open a new terminal window and enter:
+That's it, you're done!
+You can test your installation by launching GitKraken.
+Open a new terminal window and type:

 ```
 gitkraken
 ```

 The software should launch without issue.